ninambash/COLOR-THERAPY/README.md

 I proceeded to draft a wireframe to use it as a visual of my UI.<br>
 I wrote a pseudocode of what I wanted to add to the game. <br>
-I began the project using HTML, then added CSS and Javacripts.<br> I completed with gradually incrementing the functionality of the game testing and refrencing on my psudo code and wireframe.<br>
+I began the project using HTML, then added CSS and Javacripts.<br> I completed with gradually incrementing the functionality of the game testing and refrencing on my pseudocode and wireframe.<br>
-# Steps taken
-In the global scope!
-I connected DOM elements refferencing them from html, created Array for all the needed colors<br> I added 4 arrays one for the computer called gameclicks, one for the user called user clicks, set the inplay to false so that we have the ability to disable the game, and last one for the number of colors I want the computer to start with.<br>
-Added a start function and connected it to the event listener<br>
-function set up created a div with 4 boxes loop through the boxes listen for clicks<br>
-run sequence function<br>
-check answer function for a win <br>
-end game function <br>
-reset function<br>

 # Deployed link